decipheremory/wintersad/README.md

 ## Run the example app

 If you want to take a look at what the header looks like from a standalone vanilla app.
 Pull down the code base.
-Run 'npm install' and then just run gulp.
+Install and run the server.

+`npm install`
 `gulp`

 ## Examples